Red Beach (Santorini)

 Red Beach is a volcanic sand beach on the Aegean island of Santorini.
-The beach is famed for its titular red-hued sand, and is a noted for being popular tourist attraction.
+The beach is famed for its titular red-hued sand, (oxidised iron) and is a noted for being a popular tourist attraction.

 Description

 The beach's sand is composed of black and red pulverized volcanic rock from the nearby Santorini caldera.
 Red Beach can be accessed from nearby Akrotiri.
 The area is prone to landslides, and since 2013 parts of the beach have been inaccessible due to said slides.